• Director(s):

 TV, NON-THEATRICAL, INTERNET, VOD

 From 1946 to 1970, two fairy tales meet and answer each other.
-The one of the Czechoslovak New Wave, which participates in the thaw of its country, and of writer Jan Procházka, whose voice mingles with the Prague Spring.
+The one about the Czechoslovak New Wave, which participates in the thaw of its country, and that of writer Jan Procházka, whose voice mingles with the Prague Spring.

 The Czechoslovak New Wave was born in the early 1960s.
 It would invent a poetic and critical cinema, reveal great filmmakers (Věra Chytilová, Jan Němec, Jiří Menzel, Miloš Forman…) and claim freedom well beyond the country’s borders.
-Meanwhile, Jan Procházka, a young communist writer, became in no time scriptwriter and producer of films.
+Meanwhile, Jan Procházka, a young communist writer, became in no time a scriptwriter and producer.
 His ascension merged with the New Wave dynamics, which changed his artistic destiny.
-This film recounts how this man and this cinematic movement each tried to speak out.
+This film tells how this man and this cinematic movement each tried to speak out.

 Photo gallery